 This sample is where jersey really does its job.
 The stretchy nature of jersey was perfect for creating these bubble-like shapes.
 I found the construction of the bubbles satisfying and the results very much as expected.
 As with the Gathered Petals sample, the fabric was easy to stitch and gather.
 Once the bubbles were stuffed with fibre fill, the thread was easy to draw the bundle closed and none of the fill escaped.
 Each bubble was easy to attach to its neighbour and the shapes all managed to maintain a roundness, even when they were squished up close with their neighbour.

 This sample produced results both similar to yet different from its flannelette counterpart.
 These knots were much slimmer due to the jersey’s inclination to curl when pulled.
 The “legs” of the knots ended up being much longer than those in the flannel, I expect this is a result of the knots being smaller.
-When deciding where to place the knots on the fabric, I opted for a less crowded configuration than the flannelette sample.
-I wanted the knots to have a bit more space between them.
-Again, I experienced a few challenges with the thread travelling on the “wrong” side between knots resulting in a bit of puckering on the fabric.
+When deciding where to place the knots on the fabric, I opted for a less crowded configuration than the flannelette sample so I could compare the two samples.
+Again, I experienced a few challenges with the thread travelling on the “wrong” side of the base fabric between knots resulting in a bit of puckering.

 This was a more challenging sample to create.
 With the flannelette version, I freestyle placed each pearl bubble.
 With the jersey, it was really tough to do that.
 I think I can attribute that to the hand of the fabric.
 The drape and responsiveness to gathering made this fabric especially difficult to randomly place the pearls and their bubbles.
 I think the sample was an overall success but it was a bit fiddly to manipulate.